Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool is for a single-provider second opinion via openrouter, advisory, and single-shot.
-It distinguishes from sibling tools like ask-all (multi-provider) and ask-gpt (different provider) by specifying the provider and mode.
+Clearly states it's a single-provider second opinion via openrouter, advisory and single-shot.
+Distinguishes from sibling tools like ask-all and specific expert tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.